interstitialRedirectModalTitle

 Current Conservation Work

-Today, the greatest threats to Morgan Swamp Preserve are the destruction of adjacent wetlands, logging within the Grand River floodplain and upland forest communities, and invasive species.
+Today, the greatest threats to Morgan Swamp Preserve are the destruction of adjacent wetlands, unsustainable logging practices within the Grand River floodplain and upland forest communities, and invasive species.

 TNC has been working to combat these threats through restoration, land acquisition and education efforts.